Associate Head, Fieldwork & Clinical Affairs

-Donna is very glad to be an OT and to share her love for the profession with future generations.
+I am very glad to be an OT and to share my love for the profession with future generations.
 “To teach is to touch a life forever!”
 Anonymous Author

-Donna’s research interests lie mainly in the area of adult education.
-She is particularly interested in how Occupational Therapy students acquire competency while learning in the field.
-As well, she would like to understand the role interprofessional (IP) education plays in the acquisition of IP competencies.
-There are a number of other fieldwork related topics that she would like to explore, including:
+My research interests lie mainly in the area of adult education.
+I am particularly interested in how Occupational Therapy students acquire competency while learning in the field.
+As well, I would like to understand the role interprofessional (IP) education plays in the acquisition of IP competencies.
+There are a number of other fieldwork related topics that I would like to explore, including:

 - Work based assessment of interprofessional competencies